Parashah

 A page from the Aleppo Codex, Deuteronomy 32:50–33:29.
 Parashah breaks visible on this page are as follows: {P} 33:1–6 (right column blank line 8th from top) {S} 33:7 (right column indentation line 23) {P} 33:8–11 (right column blank line 2nd from bottom) {S} 33:12 (middle column 1st indentation) {S} 33:13–17 (middle column 2nd indentation) {S} 33:18–19 (left column indentation at top) {S} 33:20–21 (left column space in middle of 6th line) {S} 33:22 (left column 13th line indentation) {S} 33:24–39 (left column 17th line indentation).

-The term parashah, parasha or parashat (פָּרָשָׁה Pārāšâ, "portion", Tiberian //pɔrɔˈʃɔ//, Sephardi //paraˈʃa//, plural: parashot or parashiyot, also called parsha) formally means a section of a biblical book in the Masoretic Text of the Tanakh (Hebrew Bible).
+The term parashah, (פָּרָשָׁה Pārāšâ, "portion", Tiberian //pɔrɔˈʃɔ//, Sephardi //paraˈʃa//, plural: parshiot, also called parsha) formally means a section of a biblical book in the Masoretic Text of the Tanakh (Hebrew Bible).
 In common usage today the word often refers to the weekly Torah portion (a shortened form of Parashat HaShavua).
 This article deals with the first, formal meaning of the word.
-In the Masoretic Text, parashah sections are designated by various types of spacing between them, as found in Torah scrolls, scrolls of the books of Nevi'im or Ketuvim (especially the Megillot), masoretic codices from the Middle Ages and printed editions of the Masoretic Text.
+In the Masoretic Text, parashah sections are designated by various types of spacing between them, as found in Torah scrolls, scrolls of the books of Nevi'im (Prophets) or Ketuvim (Writings) (especially the Megillot), masoretic codices from the Middle Ages and printed editions of the Masoretic Text.

-The division of the text into parashot for the biblical books is independent of chapter and verse numbers, which are not part of the masoretic tradition.
-Parashot are not numbered, but some have special names.
+The division of the text into parshiot for the biblical books is independent of chapter and verse numbers, which are not part of the masoretic tradition.
+Parshiot are not numbered, but some have special names.

-The division of parashot found in the modern-day Torah scrolls of all Jewish communities is based upon the systematic list provided by Maimonides in Mishneh Torah, Laws of Tefillin, Mezuzah and Torah Scrolls, chapter 8.
-Maimonides based his division of the parashot for the Torah on the Aleppo Codex.
-The division of parashot for the books of Nevi'im and Ketuvim was never completely standardized in printed Hebrew bibles and handwritten scrolls, though important attempts were made to document it and create fixed rules.
+The division of parshiot found in the modern-day Torah scrolls of all Jewish communities is based upon the systematic list provided by Maimonides in Mishneh Torah, Laws of Tefillin, Mezuzah and Torah Scrolls, chapter 8.
+Scholars mostly (see footnote) believe that Maimonides based his division of the parshiot of the Torah on the Aleppo Codex.
+The division of parshiot for the books of Nevi'im and Ketuvim was never completely standardized in printed Hebrew bibles and handwritten scrolls, though important attempts were made to document it and create fixed rules.

-Incorrect division of the text into parashot, either by indicating a parashah in the wrong place or by using the wrong spacing technique, halakhically invalidates a Torah scroll according to Maimonides.
+Incorrect division of the text into parshiot, either by indicating a parashah in the wrong place or by using the wrong spacing technique, halakhically invalidates a Torah scroll according to Maimonides.